excellalabs/java-crash-course/spring.md

 # Spring Boot

-This part of the guide will help you understand all the core pieces of a Spring Boot application.
+This section will help you understand all the core pieces of a Spring Boot application.
 We recommend going through / understanding **[Essential Java](java.md)** concepts before learning the following topics.

 ### What is Spring Boot?